awsdocs/aws-iot-docs/developerguide/iot-quick-start.md

    If you're using a Windows PowerShell command window and the unzip command doesn't work, replace unzip with expand\-archive and try the command line again\.
 ![\[AWS IoT console quick start install and run page\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/aws-iot-learn-connect-thing-3.png)

 1. In the terminal or command window on your device, after you enter the command from **Step 3** in the console, you should see an output similar to this\.
 This output is from the messages the program is sending to and then receiving back from AWS IoT Core\.
 While the sample program is communicating with AWS IoT Core, you won't see any activity in the console\.
 To see activity in the console while you run the sample program, see **Step 4** of this procedure\.
+Sometimes, instead of `topic_1`, you might see a message from the terminal that shows it's received from the topic **sdk/test/*SDK\_programming\_language***, where the *SDK\_programming\_language* can be Python, JavaScript, or Java\.
 ![\[AWS IoT console quick start example program output\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/aws-iot-learn-connect-console-output.png)

 1. You can repeat the commands from **Step 3/3** in the console of this procedure\), to run the sample program again\.